BrewBlox/brewblox-documentation/docs/user/builder_guide.md

 Whenever there is a viable route from a liquid source (a kettle or inlet) to a liquid sink (another kettle or inlet), the route and flow speed will be shown.

-Building routes is fairly self-explanatory: if it looks like a tube, it'll work like a tube.
+Building routes is straightforward: if it looks like a tube, it'll work like a tube.
 Valves and pumps can be used to redirect and speed up flows.

 To simulate height differences in your system, there's also the `Tube: gravity`.
 It works like a pump that's always on.